-Mechanical Simulation Corporation was founded in 1996 to make simulation technology developed in the course of 30 years of research available to the automotive community.
+Mechanical Simulation Corporation was founded in 1996 to make simulation technology from a University Research Institute available to the automotive community.

-The early research projects included many experimental tests, where modeling assumptions were validated by direct comparison with test data.
+The early research projects included extensive work in which modeling assumptions were validated by direct comparison with test data.